jnuqui/goofy-text/README.md

 made lower-case, while "L"'s are automatically made upper-case for optimal readability.

-The main functionality of this app was created in less than 30 minutes using ChatGPT prompts, while the UI/UX gradually took form.
+The main functionality of this app was created in less than 30 minutes using ChatGPT prompts, while the UI/UX quickly took form after experimenation.

 # Problem